-- Guarantee the principle of equal opportunity in the professional development of both genders within the Group, removing any obstacles that may hamper or limit their professional career by reason of gender.
+- Guarantee the principle of equal opportunity in the professional development of both genders within the Group, removing any obstacles that may hamper or limit a professional career by reason of gender.

-- Analyse affirmative action measures in order to correct inequalities that appear and to promote the access of women to positions of responsibility in areas in which they are underrepresented or not present.
+- Analyse affirmative action measures in order to correct inequalities that appear and to promote access by the less represented gender to positions of responsibility in areas in which they are underrepresented or not present.

-- Strengthen mechanisms and procedures for selection and professional development that facilitate the presence of suitably qualified women in all areas of the organisation in which they are underrepresented, including the implementation of specific training and professional development monitoring programmes for women.
+- Strengthen mechanisms and procedures for selection and professional development that facilitate the presence of the less represented gender with the required qualifications in all areas of the organisation in which they are underrepresented, particularly including the implementation of specific training and professional development monitoring programmes for women.

 - Strive to achieve a balanced representation within the various decision-making bodies and levels, guaranteeing that both genders participate in all consultative and decision-making areas of the Group on the basis of equality of opportunity.

-- Promote the organisation of working conditions with a gender perspective, allowing for the reconciliation of the personal, working and family life of all professionals employed by the Group, ensuring the elimination of all gender-based discrimination.
+- Promote the organisation of working conditions with a gender perspective, allowing for the reconciliation of the personal and working life of all professionals employed by the Group, ensuring the elimination of all gender-based discrimination.

-f) Favour the hiring of those suppliers with internal measures on reconciliation and gender equality for their employees that comply with the provisions of this Equal Opportunity and Reconciliation Policy.
+h) Favour the hiring of those suppliers with internal measures on reconciliation and gender equality for their personnel that comply with the provisions of this Policy.

-This Equal Opportunity and Reconciliation Policy was initially approved by the Board of Directors on 16 December 2008 and was last amended on 23 October 2018.
+This Policy was initially approved by the Board of Directors on 16 December 2008 and was last amended on 28 April 2020.